Shelby219/Taskio_gamified_task_app/README.md

 - Setting up a remember me with passport-remember-me.
 - The processing of DELETE and PUT routes.
-- Handlebars EW, so pug JS was used for rendering.
 - Updating task and user was wiping data all the data.
 - Not going overboard with too many features we wanted in the short time.
-- Stronger focus on error handling for future.
-- Automated testing focus next time.
-We used manual testing this time.
-- Console logging EERRRRYthing is key.

 ### Planning